-The aim of Physical Education programme is to make all pupils aware of the importance of leading an active and healthy lifestyle.
+The aim of the Physical Education programme is to make all pupils aware of the importance of leading an active and healthy lifestyle.
 The programme also focuses on making pupils more athletic, giving them the fundamental movement skills required for the major games they participate in when representing the schools’ sports teams.

-We have a full range of modern sports facilities including: a newly resurfaced full size Astroturf, seven-a-side Astro at the Prep School, outdoor netball and tennis courts, large sports hall with provision for 4 badminton courts, five indoor cricket nets, an indoor netball court, an indoor tennis court, indoor hockey court with new side boards, squash court and a fully equipped fitness studio with a small classroom attached.
+We have a full range of modern sports facilities including: a newly resurfaced full-size Astroturf, seven-a-side Astro at the Prep School, outdoor netball and tennis courts, large sports hall with provision for 4 badminton courts, five indoor cricket nets, an indoor netball court, an indoor tennis court, indoor hockey court with new side boards, squash court and a fully equipped fitness studio with a small classroom attached.

 The extensive playing fields feature five rugby pitches, two football pitches and six rounders pitches as well a grass cricket square.
 There is also an artificial cricket pitch, a 400m grass athletics track, long and triple jump pits, throwing areas and high jump bed.
 We also have a 20-yard outdoor swimming pool.

 A level pupils participate in a trip to Bath University for physiological testing. pupils also visit Bath Rugby training facilities and engage in lectures on professional sport, nutrition, health and fitness and sport psychology.

 Pupils are encouraged to train and play for local clubs (where commitments allow) to develop their understanding of the major games.
 Opportunities to develop their coaching are also provided with leaders courses and coaching courses available in a number of sports.